We are a systemwide resource for academic excellence in research, teaching and public service.

 We support capital-raising activities systemwide.

 We provide support for capital programs to the campuses and medical centers which, in turn, provide services to our faculty and student body.
 In serving the university's needs, the staff of Capital Markets Finance is dedicated to providing efficient service with the highest standards of excellence.
+For debt information and financial reports, see bondholder information.

 We provide systemwide financial management, reporting, policy, procedures and administrative services in support of UC's mission.